jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 # categories:
 #   - Demo
 ---
 This blog post is about my experience using [FoundationPose](https://nvlabs.github.io/FoundationPose/) with [LangSAM](https://github.com/luca-medeiros/lang-segment-anything).
-It is meant to provide provide advice for others and third-party results for reference.
+It is meant to provide advice for others and third-party results for reference.

 **TLDR;** FoundationPose is generally not good enough to provide ground-truth object poses for real-world robot manipulation tasks.
-The model works somewhat off-the-shelf, but stuggles significantly with small objects and occlusion.
+The model works somewhat off-the-shelf, but struggles significantly with small objects and occlusion.
 The model/code has no built-in way of dealing with objects going out-of-frame or complete occlusion, which is a big practical limitation.
 Also, see the [Conclusion](#conclusion).

 <!-- Object state is an important property required for many robot planning methods.
 In simulation, this is readily available, but in the real world it must be measured or estimated.
 In our case, we were working on a data augmentation method that required object pose.
 I decided to use FoundationPose based on the recommendation of some of my colleagues.
 This was my first time using a pose tracking model, as they have recently only become good.
 Previously, I've used [AprilTags](https://april.eecs.umich.edu/software/apriltag) to track object poses. -->